 Although the valley has existed for many thousands of years, the present river channel was created only at the end of the last glaciation.
 Melting ice produced large volumes of water which cut the valley floor to about its present width.
 At the time meltwater probably occupied the whole of the valley floor.

-Little Mearley Clough on the side of Pendle Hill is the type locality for Pendle Grit, and the oldest of the Millstone Grit group.
-Below this is probably the most complete of all the sections of the Bowland Shales in the vicinity of Pendle.
+Little Mearley Clough on the west side of Pendle Hill has probably the most complete of all the sections of the Bowland Shales in the vicinity of Pendle.
 Just above the farm the Worston Shale Group is exposed.
 Thereafter it is all Bowland Shales, calcareous shales and shaly mudstones.
+At the top of the Clough the Pendle Grit is exposed, the oldest of the Millstone Grit group

 The prominent 8ft waterfall is made by the lowest leaf of the Pendleside Sandstone.
 The upper leaf is just below the moorland boundary wall and comprises 35ft of micaceous sandy shale with many beds of sandstone up to about a foot thick.
 The whole section is highly fossiliferous, containing mainly goniatites.